TheNicGard/DungeonStar/manual/manual-draft.md

 This manual which you hold your hands is meant to guide you through the treacherous, and often bullshitingly unfair dungeon known as *The Depression* that shelters the *Dungeon Star*.
 This manual currently holds little useful information, but is meant to guide players who are new to the genre of roguelikes, or to provide specific information to **Dungeon Star**.

+# Gameplay
+The current goal of **Dungeon Star** is to reach the lowest point of the dungeon without dying, while collecting as much gold as possible.
+Your obstacles are the inhabitants of *The Depression*, who appear to be various creatures represented by the letters of the alphabet.
+To attack an enemy, attempt to walk into it.
+Not all enemies will be so easy to attack, so here are a few tips to deal with them:

+* If you find yourself surrounded by enemies, retreat into a 1-tile wide tunnel.
+It will be easier to deal with one enemy at a time, instead of being assaulted on every side.
+* Use items to your advantage!
+Many deaths can be prevented not by running-and-gunning, or racing through the dungeon as soon as possible, but by using the right item at the right time.
+* Both the player and enemies can attack in all 8 directions, so if you are only using the arrow-keys to move adjacent to an enemy in the cardinal directions, they will almost certainly be able to get a hit on you.

 # Controls

 The controls of **Dungeon Star** are ever-changing as new features are added, and as old controls are considered to be awful, but this list of controls is accurate to the vision of the game.